Omron BP652 Review – The Blood Pressure Monitor For Your Next Trip!

 - Easy-to-read display

 - Batteries included (it’s the little things that count!)

 - Warranty does not cover wrist cuff

 - You don’t have one yet!

-The Omron BP652 scores a 4.3/5 with current users and has the #1 Best Seller rating on Amazon in the competitive Blood Pressure Monitors category.
-This excellent rating can be contributed to the wonderful value and the helpful, advanced features this monitor provides.
+The Omron BP652 7 Series Wrist Blood Pressure Monitor scores a 4.3/5 with current users and has the #1 Best Seller rating on Amazon in the competitive Blood Pressure Monitors category.
+This excellent rating can be contributed to the wonderful value and the helpful, advanced features this machine provides.